NJ's 1st Coronavirus Death Reported Out Of Hackensack

 A Bergen County man with presumptive test results became the first coronavirus patient to die in New Jersey, state officials confirmed Tuesday.

-The 69-year-old victim, who had diabetes and other complications, hadn’t recently traveled out of the country but had gone back and forth to and from New York, where most of the cases in the U.S. have been reported, state Health Commissioner Judith Persichilli said.
+The 69-year-old victim, who had diabetes and other complications, hadn’t recently traveled out of the country but had gone back and forth to and from New York, where the greatest number of cases in the U.S. (125) have been reported, state Health Commissioner Judith Persichilli said.

 The Hackensack Meridan Health network also announced the death in an alert to company staff.